 What is Planting Zone?

-Planting zones are illustrated on a map known as the USDA Hardiness Zone Map.
-It’s divided out in areas which range from planting zone 1A to planting zone 13B.
+Planting zones or growing zones are illustrated on a map known as the USDA Plant Hardiness Zone Map.
+The US Department of Agriculture divided out the map in areas which range from planting zone 1A to planting zone 13B.
 These are areas which range in minimum temperatures from -60 degrees Fahrenheit to 70 degrees Fahrenheit.

 This system was designed for the gardening and agricultural industry.
 It was a way for companies to demonstrate which plants would work best in which areas, based on climate.
 It is important information for professional landscapers, as well as farmers.